jsafrane/scratch/csi-inline-volumes.md

 ## Implementation
 #### Provisioning/Deletion
-N/A, it works only with PVs and not in-line volumes.
+N/A, it works only with PVs and not with in-line volumes.

 ### Attach/Detach
 Current `storage.VolumeAttachment` object contains only reference to PV that's being attached.
 It must be extended with VolumeSource for in-line volumes in pods.